Updated: Dec 30, 2020

 “Peacetime and wartime management techniques can be both highly effective when employed in the right situation, but they are different.”

 Everyone has a default leadership style, mine is a coaching style which focuses on learning and maximises the quality of deliverables and has a longer-term view.
-It is totally ineffective in a crisis hence the need to adapt or flex to a more wartime setting to deal with a “train wreck” or the latest “fire drill”.
+A coaching style can be ineffective in a crisis.
+Hence we need to be adaptable and flex to a more wartime setting, perhaps a pacesetting style, to deal with a train wreck or the latest fire drill.

 As well as adapting your leadership style to fit the situational context, the secondary goal is to minimise the amount of work that falls into the lower quadrant where time takes precedence over quality and learning is relegated to a poor third.